Page 1: Biography

 Surgeon, pathologist, military leader, public health administrator

-This biography, written by Geoffrey W. Rice, was first published in the Dictionary of New Zealand Biography, vol 3, 1996, and updated in January, 2012.
+This biography, written by Geoffrey W. Rice, was first published in the Dictionary of New Zealand Biography in 1996.
+It was updated in January, 2012.

 Robert Haldane Makgill was born on 24 May 1870 at Stirling, Scotland, the son of Margaret Isabella Haldane and her husband, Captain Sir John Makgill of the Royal Engineers.
 His mother came from a distinguished family: two of her brothers, a sister and a nephew achieved prominence in British public and academic life.
 Robert also showed unusual intellectual gifts from an early age.